 - Cliff Hanger: The game ends with an image of a mysterious witch watching the hero in a crystal ball.
 Word of God has that she was the one responsible for giving Jafar his powers, killing the Prince's family, and sacking the Prince's kingdom.
 However, the sequel it foreshadowed never came to pass.
 Prince of Persia 3D had a standalone story, and ever since then the series has stuck to new continuities.

-- Fission Mailed: When the guard in front of the flame One Hit Kills you, you get the normal instructions to press a key to resurrect.
+- Fission Mailed: When the guard in front of the flame kills you, you get the normal instructions to press a key to retry.
 The correct action is to stay dead until your spirit rises (see Prophecy Twist, below.)

 - Giant Spider: One of the rooms in the final level looks somewhat like one (though with legs sticking out at weird angles).